 – Customize your form to your goals and what you’re offering.

-– Make sure the form adapts in all browsers and devices so everyone has an optimized user experience.
+– Make sure the form works well in all browsers and devices so everyone has a good user experience.

-– For the most optimized results, having a web designer, web developer, and marketing specialist working together to implement these solutions correctly.
+– For the best results, having a web designer, web developer, and marketing specialist working together to input these suggestions.

 #7.
 Showcase high-value content with a resource center

-– Choose a B2B marketing resource center platform for your organization’s specific needs.
+– Choose a resource center platform that fits your specific needs.

-– Enable visitors to sort content by pain point, topic or role—this should be more prominent than the ability to search by content type (most people don’t search for content by thinking “I want to read a white paper,” they think with the topic in mind and the question they want answered).
+– Enable visitors to sort content by pain point, topic, or role—this should stand out more than the ability to search by content type (most people don’t search for content by thinking “I want to read a white paper,” they think with the topic in mind and the question they want answered).

 – Offer users related content toward the end of a resource, ideally related to the pain point addressed by the resource they just read.

-– Place new or featured content in a prominent location.
+– Place new or featured content in a prime location.

 – Utilize teaser text, thumbnails, and tags to increase “scan-ability” and provide visitors with a preview of content before they click.